PapaPeach/PeachHUD/README.md

 **1)** Open the customization file you would like to apply (I recommend [Notepad++](https://notepad-plus-plus.org) for this).

 **2)** Remove the `//` before `#base` from the line you **WANT** to apply and ensure all other lines have `//` before them.
-**Tip:** Some customization options require extra steps to enable, those steps are detailed in their respective file.
+Some customization options require extra steps to enable, those steps are detailed in their respective file.

 **3)** Save the file(s) and reload your HUD or restart TF2.